 She has been an active member of the Fort Collins community, serving a total of 16 years on the City of Fort Collins Boards and Commissions.
 Eight years on the Commission for the Status of Women and eight years on the Human Relations Commission.
 She is a trained master naturalist for the City of Fort Collins and cares deeply about preserving the special places that make Fort Collins a nationally recognized place to raise a family, retire, enjoy the outdoors, start a business or receive an excellent education.

-Joann was raised in a working–class family.
-Her father served in the Navy in World War II and was a police officer for more than 25 years.
-Her mother stayed at home, raising three children and was a dedicated community volunteer.
-Joann’s parents taught her the values of honesty, hard work, and the importance of giving back.
+Rep. Ginal was raised in a working–class family, in Manchester, N.H.
+Her father was a police officer and her mother stayed at home, raised three children, and was a dedicated community volunteer.
+Her parents though her the values of honesty, hard work, and the importance of giving back to the community.